 \section{Application: Effective Dephasing Channel}

-To illustrate the usefulness of the the fidelity-based distance measures in Eqs.~\eqref{eq:000000000009} and~\eqref{eq:000000000010}, and also the chain of inequalities in Eq.~\eqref{eq:000000000011}, we model the lack of exact error correction as an effective quantum channel.
+To illustrate the usefulness of the fidelity-based distance measures in Eqs.~\eqref{eq:000000000009} and~\eqref{eq:000000000010}, and also the chain of inequalities in Eq.~\eqref{eq:000000000011}, we model the lack of exact error correction as an effective quantum channel.
 To do so, we consider Eq.~\eqref{eq:00000000003} and set the quantum channel $\mathcal{I}_{L}(\bullet)$ to be a dephasing channel $\mathcal{E}_{\text{deph}}(\bullet)$.
-In addition, we consider the channel acting globally over a given $N$-qubit quantum state, which in turn can be written in terms of the Kraus representation as follows
+In addition, we consider the channel acting globally over a given $N$-qubit quantum state, which in turn can be written in terms of the Kraus representation as

-for $j_{\ell} = \{0,1\}$, where $\ell = \{1,2,...,N\}$, with the Kraus operators $K_{0} = |0\rangle \langle 0| + \sqrt{1-p} |1\rangle \langle 1|$ and $K_{1} = \sqrt{p}|1\rangle \langle 1|$, while $0 \leq p \leq 1$ stand as the probability of noise being injected into the system.
-In the following, we address the issue of approximate error correction by employing the sub-fidelity and super-fidelity distance measures by means of two paradigmatic probe states: the $N$-qubit GHZ mixed state, and the $N$-qubit W mixed state.
-In Appendix~\ref{sec:00000000007}, we present general, closed-form, results for the sub- and super-fidelities with respect to a given $N$-qubit quantum state that undergoes the action of the dephasing quantum operation.
-This can be accomplished by recasting the general $N$-qubit state in terms of the so-called Fano's form~\cite{Ingemar_Bengtsson_Zyczkowski}, and exploiting algebraic properties of Pauli matrices.
+for $j_{\ell} = \{0,1\}$, where $\ell = \{1,2,{\ldots},N\}$, with the Kraus operators $K_{0} = |0\rangle \langle 0| + \sqrt{1-p} |1\rangle \langle 1|$ and $K_{1} = \sqrt{p}|1\rangle \langle 1|$, while $0 \leq p \leq 1$ stands as the probability of noise being injected into the system.
+In the following, we address the issue of approximate error correction by employing the subfidelity and superfidelity distance measures by means of two paradigmatic probe states: the $N$-qubit GHZ mixed state, and the $N$-qubit $W$ mixed state.
+In the Appendix~\ref{sec:00000000007}, we present general, closed-form results for the sub- and superfidelities with respect to any given $N$-qubit quantum state that undergoes the action of the dephasing quantum operation.
+This can be accomplished by recasting the general $N$-qubit state in terms of the so-called Fano form~\cite{Ingemar_Bengtsson_Zyczkowski}, and exploiting algebraic properties of Pauli matrices.